Fauci: US should ‘seriously’ consider vaccine mandate for domestic air travel - NewsBreak

 Fauci, President Joe Biden’s chief science adviser on the pandemic response, said that such a mandate might drive up the nation’s lagging vaccination rate as well as confer stronger protection on flights, for which federal regulations require all those age 2 and older to wear a mask.

 “When you make vaccination a requirement, that’s another incentive to get more people vaccinated,” Fauci told MSNBC on Monday.
-“If you want to do that with domestic flights, I think that’s something that seriously should be considered.”Beware of these 5 early omicron symptoms, study says
+“If you want to do that with domestic flights, I think that’s something that seriously should be considered.”HEALTH: Flu making a comeback after an unusual year off

 The Biden administration has thus far balked at imposing a vaccination requirement for domestic air travel.
 Two officials said Biden’s science advisers have yet to make a formal recommendation for such a requirement to the president.